freeflowuniverse/crystallib/encoder/readme.md

 Made for performance and smallest possible binary size

+Its a very simple implementation, it just follows the order of the object and concatenate binary representations of the original information.
+This should lead in very fast serialization and smalles possible binary format

 downsides

 - if mistakes are made in encoding, data will be lost, its very minimal